learn-co-curriculum/dsc-word-vectorization-lab/README.md

 What does each graph mean?
 Do you find one graph more informative than the other?
 Do you think that this method shows us discernable differences between Kendrick Lamar songs and Garth Brooks songs?
 Use the graphs and your understanding of TF-IDF to support your answer.

-Write your answer to this question below this line:
+Write your answer to this questions below this line:
 ________________________________________________________________________________________________________________________________

 Both graphs show a basic trend among the red and blue dots, although the 3-dimensional graph is more informative than the 2-dimensional graph.
 We see a separation between the two artists because they both have words that they use, but the other artist does not.
 The words in each song that are common to both are reduced very small numbers or to 0, because of the log operation in the IDF function.
 This means that the elements of each song vector with the highest values will be the ones that have words that are unique to that specific document, or at least are rarely used in others.